jca02266/lha/README.md

 automake -a
 autoconf

-# The steps from aclocal to autoconf can replace with `autoreconf -is`
+# Above steps from aclocal to autoconf can replace with `autoreconf -is`

 sh ./configure
 make